junwatu/recipe-nutritional-analysis/blog/README.md

-# Using AI for Recipe Nutrition Analysis
+# Using Wolfram and AI for Recipe Nutrition Analysis

 ![recipe nutrition analysis cover](images/cover.jpg)